-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs, the Executive Vice Chancellor for Business Affairs, the Vice Chancellor and General Counsel, and President Spaniolo that U. T. Arlington accept an invitation from the Western Athletic Conference (WAC) and, subject to approval of the Vice Chancellor and General Counsel, finalize terms for athletic conference membership.
+The Board approved that U. T. Arlington accept an invitation from the Western Athletic Conference (WAC) and, subject to approval of the Vice Chancellor and General Counsel, finalize terms for athletic conference membership.

 Officials at the WAC contacted U. T. Arlington in mid-June to initiate a discussion about the possibility of U. T. Arlington leaving the Southland Conference to join the WAC.
-U. T. San Antonio is the only other U. T. System institution that is a member of the WAC (U. T. El Paso was formerly a member of the WAC).
+U. T. San Antonio is the only other University of Texas System institution that is a member of the WAC (U. T. El Paso was formerly a member of the WAC).

 The Commissioner of the WAC, Mr. Karl Benson, visited U. T. Arlington's campus on June 29, 2011, to meet with President Spaniolo and U. T. Arlington Athletic Director, Mr. Pete Carlon, to discuss the possible move.
-On July 5, 2011, Commissioner Benson notified President Spaniolo that the Presidents of the nine universities comprising the current WAC membership, including President Romo of U. T. San Antonio, had voted unanimously to extend an invitation to U. T. Arlington to join the conference.
+On July 5, 2011, Commissioner Benson notified President Spaniolo that the presidents of the nine universities comprising the current WAC membership, including President Romo of U. T. San Antonio, had voted unanimously to extend an invitation to U. T. Arlington to join the conference.
 The effective date of the move would be July 1, 2012.
 (The nine current members of the WAC are: University of Denver, University of Idaho, Louisiana Tech University, New Mexico State University, San Jose State University, Seattle University, U. T. San Antonio, Texas State University, and Utah State University.)
 Like U. T. Arlington, the University of Denver and Seattle University are non-football playing members of the WAC.
 The WAC is a bowl subdivision conference where football is important, but U. T. Arlington's invitation is not conditioned on U. T. Arlington starting a football program.